MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-introduction.md

 1. Have a basic understanding of data modeling, Power Automate, Dataverse, and the Fabric ecosystem.
 2. Have access to a Dataverse environment (in the same region as your Fabric capacity) with a Power Automate premium license, (ideally) existing cloud, and desktop flow runs, and System Administrator role in this environment.
 3. Ensure that you meet the [**prerequisites**](/power-apps/maker/data-platform/azure-synapse-link-view-in-fabric#prerequisites) before linking your Dataverse environment with Fabric.
 4. Follow [**these steps**](/power-apps/maker/data-platform/azure-synapse-link-view-in-fabric#link-to-microsoft-fabric) to link your Dataverse environment with Microsoft Fabric.
-After the environment has been linked, you will see a Lakehouse, a semantic model, and an SQL analytics endpoint.
-These are prefixed with "dataverse," followed by your environment name and a unique environment suffix, such as `dataverse_contosousap_cds2_workspace_unq111111111111111111111111`.
+After the environment has been linked, you'll see a Lakehouse, a semantic model, and an SQL analytics endpoint.
+These are prefixed with "Dataverse," followed by your environment name and a unique environment suffix, such as `dataverse_contosousap_cds2_workspace_unq111111111111111111111111`.
     :::image type="content" source="media/advanced-automation-related-data-analytics-fabric/fabric-workspace-with-lakehouse.png" alt-text="Screenshot of Fabric workspace showing a Dataverse-related lakehouse and other artifacts." lightbox="media/advanced-automation-related-data-analytics-fabric/fabric-workspace-with-lakehouse.png":::
 5. (Optional) Select Lakehouse settings and rename your Lakehouse to a more meaningful name, such as "contoso_westus_accounts_payable," and provide a brief description.
-This will help others quickly identify the specific automations and data being processed in the Lakehouse.
+This helps others quickly identify the specific automations and data being processed in the Lakehouse.
     :::image type="content" source="media/advanced-automation-related-data-analytics-fabric/lakehouse-renaming.png" alt-text="Screenshot of the Fabric interface with details such as name, description, location, and ownership of a lakehouse." lightbox="media/advanced-automation-related-data-analytics-fabric/lakehouse-renaming.png":::
-6. (Optional) Link additional Dataverse environments within the same geographical region to Fabric to create cross-environment analytical solutions.
+6. (Optional) Link other Dataverse environments within the same geographical region to Fabric to create cross-environment analytical solutions.
 7. (Optional) If you plan to follow the advanced section for [Desktop flow action log-level analytics](automation-analytics-with-fabric-queries.md#governance-related-query-examples-for-v2-action-logs), ensure that [**Desktop Flow Logs V2**](./desktop-flows/configure-desktop-flow-logs#configure-desktop-flow-action-log-version) has been enabled in that environment and you have existing desktop flow runs.

 ## What's next